memfault/memfault-docs/docs/android/android-bort.md

 Metrics are collected using the
 [Batterystats subsystem](https://cs.android.com/android/platform/superproject/+/master:frameworks/base/core/java/android/os/BatteryStats.java).

-Logs are tailed from [logcat](https://developer.android.com/studio/command-line/logcat).
+Logs are collected from [logcat](https://developer.android.com/studio/command-line/logcat) when issues occur.

 For a summary of _Caliper_'s features, see
 [Feature Release History](#feature-release-history).